-AHML maintains nine individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and statement of revenues, expenditures, and changes in fund balances for the General Fund, Special Reserve Fund, Debt Service Fund, and Capital Projects Fund, all of which are considered to be "major" funds.
-Data from the other five governmental funds are combined into a single, aggregate presentation.
-Individual fund data for each of these non-major governmental funds is provided in the form of combining statements later in this report.
+AHML maintains two individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and statement of revenues, expenditures, and changes in fund balances for the General Fund and Capital Projects Fund, both of which are considered to be "major" funds.